 Does everything have to be slow?

-Going slow is a good way to start your balance training.
-Focusing on smooth, clean, and precise movements is a great way to improve your balance and stability.
+Going slow is a good way to start any balance training.
+Focusing on smooth, clean, and precise movements will help you improve your balance and stability.

-But you can also improve your balance through varying speed training.
+However, you can also improve your balance by varying your speeds.

-For example, setting a metronome to click at a higher rate and performing foot taps to varying surfaces is a great way to work on accuracy as well as coordination and timing.
+For example, you could set a metronome to click at a higher rate as you perform the foot taps I demonstrated above.
+You could also incorporate various surfaces (cones of different heights or placements, for example) to work on accuracy as well as coordination and timing.

-Generally, I recommend starting slow and focusing on smooth, controlled movements and adding speed and variation as you make progress.
+Generally, I recommend starting slow and focusing on smooth, controlled movements, only adding speed and variation as you make progress.

 Resistance: Improving Balance and Strength

-Improving the strength of your legs, hips, and trunk muscles is a great way to improve your balance.
+From these studies, we know that strengthening the legs, hips, and trunk muscles is a great way to improve balance.

-Proprioception is used to describe our body’s ability to know it’s position in space at any given moment.
-We commonly refer to this as body awareness.
+Commonly referred to as “body awareness,” proprioception describes the body’s ability to know its position in space at any given moment.

 Think of standing at the bottom of the stairs at your home.
-If you want to tap your foot on the step, you’d simply lift and touch the step.
+If you want to tap your foot on the step, you simply lift and touch the step.

-But do we have to think about each step focusing on how or where our foot will go each time?
+But do you usually have to think about each step, focusing on how or where your foot will go each time?

-Strengthening through resistance training not only improves our muscles but also has a positive effect on our bones and joints.
+Resistance training will not only strengthen your muscles but also improve their ability to react to different environments, such as when you ascend stairs.
+It also has a positive effect on your bones and joints.

-This is why it’s so important to assess strength when someone comes into the clinic with balance as their primary diagnosis.
+This is why it’s so important for physical therapists to assess strength when treating someone for poor balance!

 Can I Get Better Balance Faster?

-Your balance will not improve overnight, but can improve over a few weeks.
-I encourage my patients to take balance training seriously for at least 3 to 4 weeks before expecting to see significant results.
+Your balance will not improve overnight, but may improve over just a few weeks.
+I encourage my patients to take balance training seriously for at least 3 to 4 weeks before expecting significant results.

-Balance can be improved.
-With time and focus on repetition, speed, and resistance, you and your physical therapist can come up with a good plan to improve your balance.
+No matter the statistics, poor balance doesn’t have to result in a fall.
+With time and focus on repetition, speed, and resistance, you and your physical therapist can create a good plan to improve your balance.